-Around seven in 10 children will develop glue ear at some point, in most cases, after having a cold.
+Around 7 in 10 children will develop glue ear at some point, in most cases, after having a cold.
 Glue ear, medically known as otitis media with effusion, occurs when the middle part of the ear, which sits behind the eardrum (tympanic membrane) fills up with a sticky, glue-like fluid.
 This causes the sensation of having blocked ears.

 Glue ear usually gets better on its own within three months.
 However, if it persists, it can have long-term consequences and will therefore need treatment.